Max-Foreback/Max-Foreback.github.io/_pages/about.md

   - /about.html
 ---

-I'm a graduate student working at Michigan State.
+I'm a third year student at Michigan State University earing my dual PhD in Computer Science and Ecology, Evolution, and Behavior.
+I'm a member of the Evolutionary Control of Digital Ecologies lab, and am advised by the amazing [Emily Dolson](https://cse.msu.edu/~dolsonem/).
 I work on some of this really cool stuff:

 Evolutionary swarm robotics
 ======